 7. Your main hub of settings

 The bitrate is how much of your internet uploads you're allowing OBS to use.
 You can't use all of it, or you won't be able to use other aspects of the internet while you're streaming.
 You also can't use too little, or the stream will buffer.
-Here's a basic guide to Upload/Bitrate.
+Here's my basic guide to setting up your Upload/Bitrate.

 You can also customise the file type, quality, and save location of any recorded videos in the "Recording" section.

 Hotkeys and Advanced are further OBS settings that won't affect your stream.
-Have fun digging through these with a guide one day if you'd like to further customise your OBS experience.
+Have fun digging through these with a guide one day if you'd like to further customise your OBS experience!